VincentSe/HilbertProofs/README.md

 * when M satisfies `\E x : P`, any such `x`
 * otherwise, any element of the domain of M

 But this reasoning only holds when formula `P` doesn't involve `newOp`.
-If `P` does involve `newOp` as `Factorial` does, then it is not a formula in the language of the previous theory : knowing whether M satisfies `\E x : P` doesn't make any sense.
+If `P` involves `newOp` as `Factorial` does, then it is not a formula in the language of the previous theory : knowing whether M satisfies `\E x : P` makes no sense.

 For this reason, the parser forces all symbols on the right-hand side of a `==` to be defined before the `==`.
 If this refuses the definition of one of your symbols like `Factorial`, you must write the `CONSTANT/AXIOM` pair explicitly.
 And you have to prove yourself that your axiom is conservative.